storcke64/Storcke64Basic/README.md

 Go to http://gambas.sourceforge.net to get more information: how to compile and install it, where to find binary packages, how to report a bug...

-Go to http://gambaswiki.org for the language documentation.
+Go to http://gambaswiki.org for language documentation.

 The following pieces of code were borrowed and adapted: